 We’ve outlined a simple six-step process to starting up your Master Spa below.
-Keep these startup tips and guidelines in mind whenever you prep your spa for a fresh new soak!
+Keep these master spa startup tips and guidelines in mind whenever you prep your spa for a fresh new soak!
 And as always, feel free to call our Customer Service team at (855) 308-2149 if you have any questions about your hot tub start up.

 Six Steps to Starting Up a Master Spa